 - 1) What is a volunteer?
-A volunteer is an individual who agrees to do a job or perform a service for others (not family) for which the only pay is the personal satisfaction of a job well done.
+A volunteer is an individual who agrees to do a job or perform a service for others (not family\) for which the only pay is the personal satisfaction of a job well done.
 A volunteer can share time, knowledge, skills, materials, etc. with others.
 A volunteer may be paid or reimbursed for out of pocket expenses related to volunteer work. - 2) What is a Volunteer Service Unit (VSU)?
 A VSU is an hour of volunteer effort.
-These hours include hours spent in preparing to carry out a volunteer activity as well as the hours spent directly involved in volunteer work, both within the KEHA organization and other community work. - 3) How can I earn VSU's?
-By regularly recording volunteer service hours on the VSU log and submitting your log to your county Extension office.
-When you have accumulated at least 500 hours of service, you should send the log to your county chairman for leadership development.
-You will receive a Certificate of Recognition at the next area meeting.
-Volunteer hours must have occurred within the last 2 years.

-4) What counts as volunteer hours?
+These hours include hours spent in preparing to carry out a volunteer activity as well as the hours spent directly involved in volunteer work.
+This includes hours spent within the KEHA organization, in volunteer roles with Cooperative Extension and other community work. - 3) How can I earn VSU's?
+By regularly recording volunteer service hours on the VSU log and submitting your log to your county club/county Leadership Development Chairman.
+VSUs should be reported in the KEHA year in which the service occurred. - 4) How are VSUs categorized?
+The VSU program has been reworked and expanded to include four categories of service.
+Those categories include Extension, KEHA, Community and Personal. - 5) What counts as volunteer hours in each category?